Get Real Photovoice: Mental Health at Work Matters

 • If a co-worker seems troubled, let them know you are there for support.

-• Listen without giving advice; ask what you can do to help.
+• Listen without giving advice.
+Ask what you can do to help.

 • Encourage them to take breaks.

 • Support them to get professional help, if needed.
+Visit the Mental Health Support page for a comprehensive list of mental health services nearby.

 Superior Mental Wellness @ Work Logo